 You will need to supply your own protective (steel toe-capped) footwear and protective overalls.
 You will be asked to buy some relevant books and tools to support your learning, and will also need to provide your own writing materials and a scientific calculator.

 What Could I Do Next?

-After successfully completing Level 2 you can progress onto the Level 3 Diploma in Electrical Installations (Buildings and Structures), or you could gain an apprenticeship such as the Level 3 NVQ Diploma in Installing Electrotechnical Systems and Equipment (Buildings, Structures and the Environment) on completion of which you would be able to register with the JIB as a qualified Installation Electrician.
+Having successfully completed the course you could progress on to the Level 3 Diploma in Electrical Installations (Buildings and Structures).
+Alternatively, you could go on to an apprenticeship such as the Level 3 NVQ Diploma in Installing Electrotechnical Systems and Equipment (Buildings, Structures and the Environment); when you’ve completed this you will be able to register with the JIB as a qualified Installation Electrician.